The Data-Driven Censored Newsvendor Problem: Introduction

 The online setting differs fundamentally from the offline setting in the presence of censored demand since, in the online case, the decision-maker can adaptively adjust order quantities based on observed sales, thereby influencing future samples.
 In contrast, the offline setting offers no such control.
 This distinction partially explains the dearth of literature on the impact of censored data on single-period newsvendor decisions. \citet{ban2020confidence} was the first to tackle this question, under the assumption that the maximum historical ordering quantity exceeds the optimal ordering quantity (i.e., in the identifiable regime).
-They derive an asymptotically consistent estimator for the optimal policy and use this to provide asymptotic confidence intervals. \citet{fan2022sample} more recently {studied} the sample complexity of learning the optimal ordering quantity when historical samples are generated from a given data-collecting policy.
-They show that a variant of the SAA algorithm is near-optimal, assuming that (i) historical inventory levels are independently and identically distributed, and (ii) a constant fraction of historical inventory levels exceed the optimal ordering quantity (an assumption that is analogous to identifiability in our setting). {We make two important contributions relative to these recent works.
+They derive an asymptotically consistent estimator for the optimal policy and use this to provide asymptotic confidence intervals.
+In an early version of their work, \citet{fan2022sample} {studied} the sample complexity of learning the optimal ordering quantity when historical samples are generated from a given data-collecting policy.
+They show that a variant of the SAA algorithm is near-optimal, assuming that (i) historical inventory levels are independently and identically distributed, and (ii) a constant fraction of historical inventory levels exceed the optimal ordering quantity (an assumption that is analogous to identifiability in our setting).\footnote{Subsequent to our work, \cite{fan2025sample} echoed our results, establishing that under i.i.d. data-collecting policies, this condition is necessary to learn the newsvendor solution to a certain accuracy.} {We make two important contributions relative to these recent works.
 Firstly, contrary to \citet{ban2020confidence}, we are interested in designing algorithms with {\it finite-sample} guarantees.
-More importantly, however, the primary motivator behind our work is to characterize the fundamental limits that demand censoring places on algorithm performance, therefore requiring us to relax the identifiability assumptions upon which both of these paper rely.
-This motivation allows us to design simple algorithms that achieve these limits with strong guarantees {\it across all censoring regimes} (i.e., irrespective of how the historical ordering quantities are generated, and even if {\it no} historical ordering quantity exceeds the optimal newsvendor quantity).}
+More importantly, however, the primary motivator behind our work is to characterize the fundamental limits that demand censoring places on algorithm performance, therefore requiring us to relax the identifiability assumptions upon which both of these papers rely.
+This motivation allows us to design simple algorithms that achieve these limits with strong guarantees {\it across all censoring regimes} (i.e., irrespective of how the historical ordering quantities are generated, and even if {\it no} historical ordering quantity exceeds the optimal newsvendor quantity).}\footnote{Similarly subsequent to our work, \cite{kumar2026value} study the problem of exactly characterizing the worst-case regret of classical data-driven algorithms (e.g., Kaplan-Meier) for the newsvendor problem.
+Their results recover our main insight that any algorithm's performance is fundamentally limited by the level of demand censoring in the dataset.
+However, in contrast to our work, they do not seek to design algorithms that achieve robust performance across all levels of censoring.}

 Finally, we highlight that while the KM estimator is applicable to our setting, to the best of our knowledge, finite-sample guarantees do not exist for this heuristic.
 More importantly, however, this estimator only estimates the tail of the distribution at the observable boundary; past the observable boundary, it is not defined.
 As a result, we do not expect it to perform well in the unidentifiable regime, when the optimal newsvendor quantity is past the maximum historical ordering level.
 We demonstrate its poor performance in this regime in our numerical experiments (see \Cref{sec:experiments}).